drewgolden/balena-ads-b/README.md

  6. Head back to the Balena dashboard and your device's page.
 Click on the *Device Variables*-button – *D(x)*.
 Add a variable named `PLANEFINDER_SHARECODE` and paste the value of the Plane Finder key you just created, e.g. `7e3q8n45wq369`.
  7. On your device's page in the Balena dashboard, restart the *planefinder* application under *Services* by clicking the "cycle" icon next to the service name.

-## Part 6 – Exploring flight traffic locally
+## Part 6 – Exploring flight traffic locally on your device
 If the setup went well, you should now be feeding flight traffic data to several online services.
-In return for this, you will receive access to the providers' premium services.
-In addition to this, you can tune into the radar views straight on your Raspberry Pi.
+In return for your efforts, you will receive access to the providers' premium services.
+But in addition to this, you can explore the data straight from your device, raw and unedited.
+And that's part of the magic, right?

-### Views available in the local network

-When you have local network access to your receiver, you get several beautiful web views.
+When you have local network access to your receiver, you can explore the data straight from the source.
 Start by opening your device page in Balena console and locate the `IP ADDRESS` field, e.g. `10.0.0.10`.
+Then, add the desired port numbers specified further below.

+Away from your local network but still eager to know what planes are cruising over your home?
+Here, Balena's builtin *Public Device URL* comes in handy.
+Open your device page in Balena console and locate the `PUBLIC DEVICE URL` header, and flip the switch below to enable it.
+Finally, click on the arrow icon next to the button, add the desired URL postfix specified below and voila – you should see what's going on in your area.

  **Dump1090's Radar View**
 This view visualizes everything that your receiver sees, including multilaterated plane positions.
-Head to `YOURIP:8080` to check it out.
+When you are in your local network, head to `YOURIP:8080` to check it out.
+When remote, open Balena's *Public Device URL* and add `/dump1090-fa/` to the tail end of the URL, e.g. `https://6g31f15653bwt4y251b18c1daf4qw164.balena-devices.com/dump1090-fa/` *(Pay attention to the trailing slash.)*

 **Plane Finder's Radar View**
-Similar to the Dump1090, Plane Finder adds 3D visualization and other nice viewing options.
+It's similar to Dump1090, but Plane Finder adds 3D visualization and other nice viewing options.
 Head to `YOURIP:30053` to check it out.

-### Views available remotely through Balena's proxy
-Away from your local network but still eager to know what planes are cruising over your home?
-Here, Balena's builtin *Public Device URL* comes in handy.
-Open your device page in Balena console and locate the `PUBLIC DEVICE URL` header, and flip the switch below it.
-Finally, click on the arrow icon next to the button and voila – you should see your traffic through the Dump1090 radar view.
+When remote, open Balena's *Public Device URL* and add `/planefinder/` to the tail end of the URL, e.g. `https://6g31f15653bwt4y251b18c1daf4qw164.balena-devices.com/planefinder/` *(Pay attention to the trailing slash.)*

+**Flightradar24 Status Page**
+Less visual than the two other options, Flightradar24's status page gives you high level statistics and a metrics about how your feeder is doing.
+Head to `YOURIP:8754` to check it out.
+When remote, open Balena's *Public Device URL* and add `/fr24feed/` to the tail end of the URL, e.g. `https://6g31f15653bwt4y251b18c1daf4qw164.balena-devices.com/fr24feed/` *(Pay attention to the trailing slash.)*

 Enjoy!